biigle/logo/README.md

 - `biigle-logo`: The full logo.

+- `biigle-logo-inverse`: The full logo for dark backgrounds.

 - `biigle-jelly`: Only the jelly fish.

 The [`biigle-logo.svg`](biigle-logo.svg) file contains all design elements, including the plain jelly fish and the color wheel mesh gradient.